Broomey28/reverse_engineering_dnscat2/README.md

-## Reverse engineering dnscat unencrypted comms between in a packet capture
+## Reverse engineering dnscat unencrypted comms in a packet capture

 ### Ascertain how DNSCat is sending data back in wireshark:
 1. Find the big talkers via stats: